bpsimusic/PikachuRacer/README.md

 - Add badges for Pikachu to collect, which will result in a score.
 - Add levels for increasing difficulty.
 - Add more difficulty with the incoming obstacles.

+## Credits <a name="credits"></a>

+All Pokemon images and trademarks used in Pikachu Racer belong to the Pokemon Company.

+Pidgey Animation created by [joshr691](http://joshr691.deviantart.com/art/PIDGEY-used-Fly-288034923).